-- All applications must clearly demonstrate how the proposed project will positively affect health and/or health equity in Wisconsin in the long-term. - All applications must be submitted collaboratively by a community-MCW academic partnership. - Project aims must be distinct from prior or existing funded projects. - AHW funds operate through a cost-reimbursement model. - It is not the intent of AHW funds to be used as bridge funding.
+- All applications must clearly demonstrate how the proposed project will positively affect health and/or health equity in Wisconsin in the long-term. - All applications must be submitted by an eligible Wisconsin-based community organization who will be paired with an MCW academic partner upon funding to collaboratively carry out the proposed project. - Project aims must be distinct from prior or existing funded projects.

+- AHW funding is project-specific and not for general organizational support or continuation of existing efforts without a clear effort to innovate on past efforts. - AHW funds operate through a cost-reimbursement model. - It is not the intent of AHW funds to be used as bridge funding.